MatrixAI/Polykey-Docs/docs/getting-started/claiming-digital-identities.md

 ## Step 3: Verify Your Claim

-After claiming your identity, you have two primary methods to verify that your identity has been correctly claimed.

-### Method 1: Check Your GitHub Gist

-Polykey provides a link to a GitHub gist in your terminal.
+After claiming your identity, polykey provides a link to a GitHub gist in your terminal.
 This is one method to verify that your identity has been correctly claimed.

 ![Claim Id](/images/claim-id.png)
 :::note